open-telemetry/opentelemetry-php/README.md

     $scope->detach();
 }
 ```
+When an active span is deactivated (scope detached), the previously active span will become the active span again.

 #### Distributed tracing
 OpenTelemetry supports distributed tracing via [Context Propagation](https://opentelemetry.io/docs/concepts/signals/traces/#context-propagation), where traces can be correlated across multiple services.
 To enable this, outgoing HTTP requests must be injected with standardized headers which are understood by other OTEL-enabled services.